tsertkov/pergola-proxy/README.md

 # shadowsocks-pergola

-Running Shadowsocks server on Pergola platform.
+Project to run Shadowsocks server on Pergola platform.

 See:
 - https://pergola.cloud/ - The Platform to live the DevOps dream